jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 This guide provides instructions on developing a static website, with Hugo static site generator, and building and deploying this static site to Linode production servers.
 A brief discussion of the major sections of this guide is presented next.

-*  Point Domain name to Linode Servers - Provides instructions for pointing a registered domain name to your Linode server.
+*  __Point Domain name to Linode Servers__ - Provides instructions for pointing a registered domain name to your Linode server.
 It also includes steps for adding a `blog` subdomain.

-*  Principles of Static Site Generators - Having a big picture understanding of the general concepts of static site generators can be very useful to understanding what needs to be done in order to get a static site up and running on a production server.
+*  __Static Site Generator Principles__ - Having a big picture understanding of the general concepts of static site generators can be very useful to understanding what needs to be done in order to get a static site up and running on a production server.

-*  Development Environment - Getting started with Hugo can be a challenging task.
+*  __The Development Environment__ - Getting started with Hugo can be a challenging task.
 Creating a static site with Hugo begins with installing the Hugo application locally on a computer, such as a desktop or laptop.
 This section provides references to instructions on installing Hugo locally and creating the first blog post.

-*  Deployment Environment - Once the static site is created and tested locally, the files need to be version controlled and transferred from the development environment to the production server.
+*  __The Deployment Environment__ - Once the static site is created and tested locally, the files need to be version controlled and transferred from the development environment to the production server.
 Remote version control with GitHub is discussed.
 In addition, two approaches to moving the static site to production are presented.
 First is using Rsync to deploy and update the static site on the production server.
 Second is using Wercker, continuous integration tool, for automated build and deployment of the static site to the production server.

-*  Production Environment - There are several approaches to running a static site on a production server so that the site can be accessible to the outside world with a web browser.
+*  __The Production Environment__ - There are several approaches to running a static site on a production server so that the site can be accessible to the outside world with a web browser.
 Two cases are considered.
 First is serving the files created by the Hugo, static site generator, with Nginx.
 In this case, the subdomain `http://coder.example.com` is used to access the site.
 The second is serving the site with the Hugo server running on the production server.
 Nginx is configured to reverse proxy the Hugo server so that the site is available at a URL, such as `http://blog.example.com` .

-*  Learning more about Hugo - This section includes references to video tutorials and other resources that can be used to gain further practical understanding of using Hugo.
+*  __Learning more about Hugo__ - This section includes references to video tutorials and other resources that can be used to gain further practical understanding of using Hugo.

 ## Point Domain name to Linode Servers